 Taskmaster is back for series 6 on the Dave channel, which I am delighted about, as it’s one of my all-time favourite shows.
 I did wonder if their Champion Of Champions specials at Christmas marked the end of it, so I’m very pleased it wasn’t.
 If you don’t know Taskmaster, it’s basically a show where Greg Davies, with his sidekick ‘little’ Alex Horne, set a bunch of comedians silly tasks to do, and reviews their efforts accordingly.
 It’s really, really good fun, it makes me laugh out loud every week without fail, and there have a really good line up of contestants each series.

-Alex Horne has also had his own show recently as well, also on Dave.
-It was The Horne Section Television Programme, a 2-hour comedy special with his band and a few celebrity guests.
-And that was good.
+And Alex Horne, meanwhile, has had a TV show of his own recently on Dave, called The Horne Section Television Programme.
+It was a 2-hour comedy special with his band and a few celebrity guests, and it was alright.
 Perhaps not something I’d watch for a whole series perhaps but as a one-off special I enjoyed it.

 And then Dave have had yet another completely new programme (see, they don’t just do repeats), called Jon Richardson: Ultimate Worrier, where stand-up comedian Jon Richardson discusses his worries about the world with other comedians as guests.
-I’ve enjoyed his stand-up shows and his appearances on 8 Out Of 10 Cats does Countdown, so it’s been interesting to see him presenting his own show.
-And I’ve been enjoying it, it suits his style and focus of his comedy very nicely.
+I’ve enjoyed his stand-up shows and his appearances on 8 Out Of 10 Cats Does Countdown, so it’s been interesting to see him presenting his own show.
+It’s not amazing but it’s alright, it suits his style of comedy very nicely.

-And as for the radio, my mother and I listen to some of the Monday night comedies on Radio 4.
-And now The Unbelievable Truth – Series 20 has finished, we’re back to the classic Just A Minute for its 81st series, which is always great.
+My mother and I enjoy listening to some of the Monday night comedies on Radio 4.
+And now The Unbelievable Truth has finished its 20th series, we’re back to the classic Just A Minute for its 81st series, which is always great.
 Everybody knows what it is, I’m sure, but if you really don’t, it’s basically a comedy game show where contestants have to try and speak for 1 minute on a given topic without hesitation, repetition or deviation.
 It’s very tricky to do, and great fun to listen to.

 Nicholas Parsons has just missed an episode for the first time though, having hosted it constantly for over 50 years, so Gyles Brandreth had to take over.
 And it still worked very nicely, as Gyles is a regular panellist on the show and knows exactly how it works.
 Plus Nicholas, being in his 90s now, is more than entitled to a few days off if he isn’t up to it.
 But it’ll be great to hear him back at the helm again, for however much longer he feels able to do so.

 May also saw the end of the Christian O’Connell Breakfast Show on Absolute Radio after 12 years, which was a great shame.
 I’ve only been listening for the past year and a half through the podcasts, but the last show was very emotional for everyone involved, presenters and listeners alike.
-Christian left because he’s been poached by Gold 104.3 in Melbourne, where he has now started a breakfast show there, and I’m getting the podcasts for that, while Dave Berry has replaced him in England.
-So I’ll let you know what I think of both shows in my June Favourites next month.
+Christian O’Connell left because he’s been poached by Gold 104.3 in Melbourne, where he has now started a breakfast show there, and I’m getting the podcasts for that, while Dave Berry has replaced him in England.
+So I’m going to try listening to the podcasts for both Christian’s and Dave’s new shows to see what I think.

-One thing I haven’t been mentioning in these posts is Youtube videos, so I want to change that and highlight particular videos I’ve been enjoying each month.
-And the highlight for May has been the documentary by All The Stations.
-This is a project I wrote about last year when I sponsored a station in support of their Kickstarter campaign, as well as visiting Southend and taking part in their British Rail logo event.
+I don’t often mention Youtube videos, but a highlight for May has been the documentary by All The Stations.
+This is a project I wrote about last year when I sponsored a station in support of their Kickstarter campaign, as well as visiting Southend and taking part in their creation of a human British Rail logo.

 Basically, Geoff Marshall and Vicki Pipe undertook a journey across Britain’s rail network last summer, travelling to all the stations.
 They posted regular videos from their trip, and tons of photos too, showcasing not only the stations and trains, but more importantly the places you can explore from them, and highlighting accessibility as well.